hellmarbecker/blog/_drafts/druid-data-cookbook-modeling-flag-lists.markdown

 - The result is filtered by a `select` statement that keeps only the entries where the `value` evaluates to `true`.
 - The final `map` statement keeps only the keys for the matching entries and returns them in an array.

+This is the filter phrase as you would use it with `jq`:

 ```
 to_entries | map(select(.key | match("^f\\d+$")) | select(.value)) | map(.key)